Want to make more money from your clients, without making them pay more?

-If you’d rather gather leads or mailing list subscribers, you could content lock embedded templates with custom forms.
+If you’d rather gather leads or mailing list subscribers, you could use a form builder to send out a survey that contains a Workflow Template at the end.
 This way any viewers will need to enter their details before being able to see or access the template.

 This is a great way to grab peoples’ attention and get an opportunity to draw a larger audience.
-Everyone loves free stuff, and since they only have to enter their email address to get a template, you’ll draw in a larger crowd than if you sold it straight-up.
+Everyone loves free stuff, and since they only have to fill in a quick survey to get a template, you’ll draw in a larger crowd than if you sold it straight-up.

 Earn more with Process Street’s partner program

 The best part about using our partner program is that it doesn’t affect your clients in any way – they don’t have to pay anything extra, still get access to the same fantastic process documentation software.
 Hell, you don’t even lose much time, as for around 30 seconds of setting up your GrowSumo account you earn an extra 20% of whatever customers you recommend.

 Although we’re coming to the end of our consultant’s guide to Process Street, make sure to check out the next entry where you’ll find a collection of extra resources to help you and your clients make the most of the product.
 From posts and templates to podcasts and free ebooks, the value-per-word will be insane, so don’t miss it.

 So, what are you waiting for?
 You know how to use Process Street, why you should be using it, and how to earn more money with it, so get out there and working with your clients!

 Have any questions about our referral program?
 Enjoying the guide so far?
 I’d love to hear from you in the comments below.